zkiiito/SURF/README.md

  * by pressing spacebar
  * clicking the *Next unread* button
  * clicking on the current conversation on the left side
-* start a private conversation with a friend by double-clicking his avatar
+* start a private conversation with a friend by double-clicking their avatar

 ## Installation